Jo Freeman: Civil rights activist

-Women's liberation activist and author
+Women's liberation activism

 In June 1967, Freeman attended a "free school" course on women at the University of Chicago led by Heather Booth and Naomi Weisstein.
 She invited them to organize a woman's workshop at the then-forthcoming National Conference of New Politics (NCNP), to be held over Labor Day weekend 1967 in Chicago.
 A woman's caucus led by Freeman and Shulamith Firestone was formed at that conference and tried to present its own demands to the plenary session.
 The women were told their resolution was not important enough for a floor discussion and when through threatening to tie up the convention with procedural motions they succeeded in having their statement tacked to the end of the agenda, it was never discussed.

 When the National Conference for New Politics Director William F. Pepper refused to recognize any of the women waiting to speak and instead called on someone to speak about the American Indian, five women, including Firestone, rushed the podium to demand to know why.
 Pepper patted Firestone on the head and said, "Move on little girl; we have more important issues to talk about here than women's liberation," (Note: Women's liberation movement, a type of feminism) or possibly, "Cool down, little girl.
 We have more important things to talk about than women's problems."

 Freeman and Firestone called a meeting of the women who had been at the "free school" course and the women's workshop at the conference — this became the first Chicago women's liberation group, known as the Westside group because it met weekly in Freeman's apartment on Chicago's west side.
-After a few months Freeman started the newsletter Voice of the women's liberation movement.
+After a few months Freeman started the newsletter Voice of the women's liberation movement, editing the first issue.
 It circulated all over the country (and in a few foreign countries), and gave the new movement its name.
 Many of the women in the Westside group went on to start other feminist organizations including the Chicago Women's Liberation Union.